MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 - Stream 2 is reserved for the Feedback Stream

-A HEADERS or PUSH_PROMISE frame MAY contain an arbitrary number of QPACK instructions, but QPACK instructions SHOULD NOT cross a boundary between successive HEADERS frames.
+A HEADERS or PUSH_PROMISE frame MAY contain an arbitrary number of QPACK instructions.
 A partial HEADERS or PUSH_PROMISE frame MAY be processed upon arrival and the resulting partial header set emitted or buffered according to implementation requirements.

 ## SETTING_QPACK_BLOCKING_PERMITTED {#setting-block}